 Helping a child/youth understand and make appropriate choices is the basis for child guidance.
-When a child/youth misbehaves, CYS Services staff works along with the Parent/Guardians using Positive Guidance (POSITIVE DISCIPLINE, POSITIVE PARENTING, GENTLE AND LOVING GUIDANCE) to identify the problem and find strategies that enable the child/youth to respond appropriately.
+When a child/youth misbehaves, CYS staff works along with the Parent/Guardians using Positive Guidance (POSITIVE DISCIPLINE, POSITIVE PARENTING, GENTLE AND LOVING GUIDANCE) to identify the problem and find strategies that enable the child/youth to respond appropriately.
 Positive Guidance is a belief that children should be treated with respect, free from fear of violence and shame and guided with loving encouragement.
-Corporal punishment is not allowed in the CYS Services programs under any circumstances, even with parent approval.
+Corporal punishment is not allowed in the CYS programs under any circumstances, even with parent approval.

 Boundaries for appropriate and inappropriate touching are established to ensure clear understanding of what is acceptable and what is not acceptable.
-Inappropriate touching will be investigated and may be grounds for immediate closure of the FCC home or removal of a CYS Services staff member, contract employee or volunteer.
+Inappropriate touching will be investigated and may be grounds for immediate removal of a CYS staff member, contract employee or volunteer.